-On Demand Backup
+7.1.1 On Demand Backup

-To perform on demand back up of the Connect Edge Gateway configuration:
+To perform on demand back up of the Connect Edge Gateway (EGW) configuration:

-- 1. Launch Connect Director. - 2.
+- Launch Connect Director. - 2.
 Click Administration > Appliances/Servers > Platform Equipment. - 3.
-Click the Name of the Edge Gateway from the list pane to launch the Connect Edge Gateway administration portal. - 4.
-Select Maintenance > On Demand Backup.
+Click the Name of the Edge Gateway from the list pane to launch the Connect Edge Gateway administration portal.

+- 4. Select Maintenance > On Demand Backup.
 The On Demand Backup page appears. - 5.
 Enter the Hostname or IP Address of the location to send the configuration file. - 6.
-Select the Protocol to send the file: TFTP, FTP or SCP. - 7.
+Select the Protocol to send the file: TFTP, FTP or SCP (for secure EGW backup). - 7.
 Enter the Port number. - 8.
 Enter the User ID.
-The entry must match the User ID for the selected server (TFTP/FTP/SCP). - 9.
+The entry must match the User ID for the selected server (TFTP/FTP/SCP [for secure EGW backup]). - 9.
 Enter the Password for the User. - 10.
 In the Path field, type the path to the directory and the filename to which you want to save the configuration file, for example, /home/user/backup/test.bakthe Port number.
-Note: